 The new church grew and in 1963 it was given its own parish and its first vicar.
 In 1966 a new main building was consecrated and the original one became a church hall.

-St Andrew’s has a reputation for pioneering innovation.
-Christian organisations founded either by St Andrew’s or by one of its members include New Wine (1989), New Hope (1990), Soul Survivor (1994) and OneLife (2009).
+St Andrew’s enjoys a reputation for pioneering innovation.
+Other Christian organisations founded either by St Andrew’s or by one of its members include Soul Survivor (1994) and OneLife (2009).
 Over the period 2005-2010 St Andrew’s experimented with mission shaped communities (MSCs).

 These days St Andrew’s is no longer prominent on the national stage.
 However it remains strongly true to its roots in mission and in charismatic renewal.